GUEST BLOG Makenzie Way,

 2L at the University of Pennsylvania Law School

-But as a 2L the bar exam should be on your mind.
+As a 2L students, the bar exam should probably be on your mind.

-As a 2L you should pay special attention to not only your school course requirements but also to your state bar examination requirements.
-You’ll want to pay special attention to the topics covered on your bar exam so you can begin to plan your course schedule(s).
+You should pay attention to not only your school course requirements but also to your state bar examination requirements (here’s a handy bar exam checklist from BARBRI you can follow).
+Why?
+Because you’ll want to pay special attention to the topics covered on your bar exam so you can begin to plan your course schedule.
 For instance, if you’re headed to a state that practices a lot of specialized estate law, make it a priority to take a few courses in that area.

-Finally, 2L is the perfect time to begin thinking about any potential problems you may encounter on the character and fitness section of the bar.
-If you’re aware of something that you think may pose a problem, do not wait until 3L to deal with it.
+Finally, 2L year is the perfect time to begin thinking about any potential problems you may encounter on the character and fitness application, one of the more intensive and time-consuming bar exam requirements (see that BARBRI bar exam checklist for more info).
+If you’re aware of something that you think may pose an issue, do not wait until 3L year to deal with it.
 Get ahead of the game and talk to your academic advisor now so you can rest assured that when the time comes, you’ll know how to best handle the situation.
-Similarly, if you’re not sure if there’s something out there that may cause a problem for you, a good place to start is by searching yourself with Lexis and/or Westlaw’s people finder tools.
+Similarly, if you’re not sure if there’s something out there that may cause a obstacle for you, a good place to start is by searching yourself with Lexis and/or Westlaw’s people finder tools.

-To re-emphasize, as a 2L you should not be spending hours upon hours stressing yourself out about the bar exam – after all, we are only 2L’s.
-But at the same time, 2L will undoubtedly fly by in the blink of an eye, so keeping the bar exam on the back burner this year will help you avoid overburdening yourself in 3L, when bar prep is really underway.
+To re-emphasize, as a 2L student, you should not be spending hours upon hours stressing yourself out about the bar exam – after all, we are only in 2L year.
+But at the same time, this time will undoubtedly fly by in the blink of an eye, so keeping the bar exam on the back burner will help you avoid overburdening yourself in 3L year, when bar prep is really underway.